Israel025/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ** The 18-letteronly script display all lines of the file /etc/ssh/sshd_config starting with a letter. including capital letters as well.

+** The 19-AZ script replaces all characters A and c from input to Z and e respectively.